-- 6.1 The Association will promote transparency and proportionality in all our procurements in order to encourage competition, achieve better value for money and act in an open and inclusive manner. - 6.2 To achieve this we will ensure that all our forthcoming regulated procurements are advertised through Contract Notices on the Public Contracts Scotland Portal, including any over the value thresholds in the Public Procurement (Scotland) Regulations 2015 (the 2015 Regulations).
-We will also advertise all forthcoming procurements on the Contract Register on our website. - 6.3 The Association will use the question and answer facilities on the portal to ensure that all interested parties are simultaneously updated with any additional information. - 6.4 All contract documentation will be uploaded directly to the portal and all pregualification and tender returns will be managed via the portal's post box. - 6.5 Contract award notices will be lodged on the portal timeously and feedback requests from unsuccessful tenderers will be responded to timeously. - 6.6 The Association will avoid using standard contract documents for all types and sizes of contract.
-We will review our Single Procurement Document (for all procurements over the value thresholds in the 2015 Regulations), prequalification questionnaires, quality questionnaires and contract requirements for each contract to ensure that our requirements are in proportion to the scale of value of the contract being procured. - 6.7 The Association will eliminate barriers to participation in our procurements by small and medium enterprises, third sector bodies and supported business by carefully analysing our contract requirements and establishing whether we have included any unnecessary or potentially discriminatory requirements, (e.g. excessive insurance cover, excessive turnover requirements). - 6.8 When deciding what requirements to include we will first determine whether a requirement is appropriate and relevant to the contract; and second, whether it is necessary to achieve the successful delivery of the contract.
+- 5.1 The Association will promote transparency and proportionality in all our procurements in order to encourage competition, achieve better value for money and act in an open and inclusive manner. - 5.2 To achieve this we will ensure that all our forthcoming regulated procurements are advertised through Contract Notices on the Public Contracts Scotland Portal, including any over the value thresholds in the Public Procurement (Scotland) Regulations 2015 (the 2015 Regulations). - 5.3 The Association will use the question and answer facilities on the portal to ensure that all interested parties are simultaneously updated with any additional information. - 5.4 All contract documentation will be uploaded directly to the portal and all prequalification and tender returns will be managed via the portal's post box. - 5.5 Contract award notices will be lodged on the portal timeously and feedback requests from unsuccessful tenderers will be responded to timeously. - 5.6 The Association will avoid using standard contract documents for all types and sizes of contract.
+We will review our Single Procurement Document (for all procurements over the value thresholds in the 2015 Regulations), prequalification questionnaires, quality questionnaires and contract requirements for each contract to ensure that our requirements are in proportion to the scale of value of the contract being procured. - 5.7 The Association will eliminate barriers to participation in our procurements by small and medium enterprises, third sector bodies and supported business by carefully analysing our contract requirements and establishing whether we have included any unnecessary or potentially discriminatory requirements, (e.g. excessive insurance cover, excessive turnover requirements). - 5.8 When deciding what requirements to include we will first determine whether a requirement is appropriate and relevant to the contract; and second, whether it is necessary to achieve the successful delivery of the contract.
 Only if it is both relevant and necessary will a requirement be included.

-7.0 SUSTAINABLE PROCUREMENT
+6.0 SUSTAINABLE PROCUREMENT

-- 7.1 The requirement to comply with the sustainable procurement duty is in Section 8(2) of the Act and the detail of the duty is set out in Section 9. - 7.2 This requires the Association to consider, before we start a regulated procurement, how we might use the process to further the following goals to: - improve the economic, social and environmental well-being of our area,

-- facilitate the involvement of small and medium enterprises, third sector bodies and supported businesses, - promote innovation. - 7.3 This duty requires the Association to develop a robust, achievable approach to sustainable procurement that is relevant and proportionate to the scope of our contracts and area.
-Therefore, the Association will assess each contact that is to be subject to a regulated procurement to identify what activities might be included within the procurement process to further the above goals. - 7.4 Any activities arising from this duty must be relevant to what is being procured and proportionate to the size of the contract in question. - 7.5 As part of that assessment, when developing our specifications for building components, we will refer to the Association's Sustainability Policy and Design Guide. - 7.6 The duty to promote innovation is designed to encourage us to use our procurement activity to influence the market towards innovative solutions. - 7.7 The majority of the Association's contracts involve tried and tested components.
+- 6.1 The requirement to comply with the sustainable procurement duty is in Section 8(2) of the Act and the detail of the duty is set out in Section 9. - 6.2 This requires the Association to consider, before we start a regulated procurement, how we might use the process to further the following goals to: - improve the economic, social and environmental well-being of our area, - facilitate the involvement of small and medium enterprises, third sector bodies and supported businesses, - promote innovation. - 6.3 This duty requires the Association to develop a robust, achievable approach to sustainable procurement that is relevant and proportionate to the scope of our contracts and area.
+Therefore, the Association will assess each contact that is to be subject to a regulated procurement to identify what activities might be included within the procurement process to further the above goals. - Any activities arising from this duty must be relevant to what is being procured and proportionate to the size of the contract in question. - 6.5 As part of that assessment, when developing our specifications for building components, we will refer to the Association's Sustainability Policy and Design Guide. - 6.6 The duty to promote innovation is designed to encourage us to use our procurement activity to influence the market towards innovative solutions. - 6.7 The majority of the Association's contracts involve tried and tested components.
 The Association, alongside our procurement activities, will research new innovative ideas, e. g. in heating technology, smart building services, energy efficiency and modern methods of construction where possible.

-8.0 COMMUNITY BENEFIT REQUIREMENTS
+7.0 COMMUNITY BENEFIT REQUIREMENTS